 - how well the company's complying with financial regulations

-Small companies can choose to file abridged accounts which are a simplified version of your accounts and do not require a director’s report or a profit and loss account.
-To qualify as a small company, you need to meet 2 of the following criteria:
+Small companies can choose to file abridged accounts.
+These are a simplified version of your accounts and do not need a directors’ report or a profit and loss account.

 - your turnover is less than £10.2 million